Peter Vasely: Early life and family

+Peter Gerard Vasely was born in 1967.
 Raised in Coronado, California, Vasely graduated from Coronado High School in 1985.
 He then attended the Northfield Mt.
 Hermon Prep School, graduating in 1986, before entering the United States Naval Academy.

-Vasely is the son of Edward J. Vasely (born February 22, 1925) and Jean Frances (Cahill) Vasely (December 7, 1927 – June 4, 2018).
+Vasely is the son of Edward J. Vasely (born 22 February 1925) and Jean Frances (Cahill) Vasely (7 December 1927 – 4 June 2018).
 His father served in the United States Coast Guard during World War II.
 Vasely married Deanne Maree Clarke on January 21, 2000 in Escambia County, Florida.
 They have a son and a daughter.